falkevik/pundun/README.md

-#Pundun API for GO Spplications
+#Pundun API for GO Applications